lsst-ts/ts_electrometer/doc/developer-guide/developer-guide.rst

 =========

 A prototype simulator is provided but it needs a way to convert a tcp/ip connection to serial.
-The simulator opens a tcp/ip connection as thats easier to handle for writing a simulator.
+The simulator opens a tcp/ip connection as thats an easier connection to handle for writing a simulator.
-However, the device is a serial connection and so the simulator needs to be able to transfer the data to a serial port.
+However, the device is a serial connection and so the simulator needs to be able to be able to open a fake serial connection.

 .. _Firmware: